vita-epfl/monoloco/README.md

 [here](https://github.com/Parrotlife/pedestrianDepth-baseline/tree/master/MonoDepth-PyTorch)
 and save them into `data/kitti/monodepth`
 * **GeometricalBaseline**: A geometrical baseline comparison is provided.
-The best average value for comparison can be created running `python src/main.py eval --geometric`
+The best average value for comparison can be created running `python3 -m monoloco.run eval --geometric`

 #### Evaluation
 First the model preprocess the joints starting from json annotations predicted from pifpaf,